futuretap/InAppSettingsKit/README.md

 and continue with instantiating `SettingsTableViewController`.

+There's a sample application called `InAppSettingsAppStaticLibrary` which is an example of integration of IASK (static library build) with the app.

 **Apps with UI built with storyboards**

 - Create the class like the above
 - Drag and drop UITableViewController into your app and wire the storyboard to your app UI
 - Set the table's class as `SettingsTableViewController`

+There's a sample application `InAppSettingsSampleAppStoryboard` which contains a basic `UITableViewController` using IASK through `SettingsTableViewController` and wrapper with Navigation Controller.

 **Additional changes**